mklevin/hackru/README.md

-# HACKRU
+# HackRU

-The best application around.
-Developed by yours truly at HackRU.
+An incomplete hack idea from HackRU 2014.

-Internships, meet Tinder.
+The concept: internships, meet Tinder.
-TEST